 VSB's Summer Business Academy (SBA) is a full-time, 4-week, cohort-based summer program created exclusively for non-business students.
-The 6-credit certificate program is designed to be completed in one summer and is targeted to students who would benefit from, and have an interest in, a credentialed, on-campus, introductory business education program.
-Students earn a Business Certificate through a mix of academic courses, including professional development, via experiential and applied learning opportunities.
+The 6-credit certificate program is designed to be completed in one summer with peers from other non-business majors.
+The program is targeted to students who would benefit from, and have an interest in, a credentialed, on-campus, introductory business education program.
+The program is conducted during Summer Session 1 (end May - end June) so that participants may pursue additional commitments, internships, etc. throughout the remaining weeks of the summer.
+Students earn a Business Certificate through a mix of academic courses, including professional development, via applied learning opportunities.